luizbgomide/sovereign/spells.md

 For `1d4+1` rounds, all subjects get an extra [Main Action](/combat#main-action).
 This [Main Action](/combat#main-action) may not be used to cast spells or use arts.
 This spell severely taxes those who take advantage of it, adding 1 [System Strain](/rules#system-strain) for each round in which the recipient takes the bonus action.

 #### Scry
 A pool of water, mirror, open flame, polished crystal, or other luminous or reflective surface is used to peer at a distant location.
-The location must either be within one hundred feet per caster level or be a location the caster has physically occupied before.
+The location must either be within 100ft per caster level or be a location the caster has physically occupied before.

 The caster perceives the location as if he were standing at the targeted point within it, seeing and hearing events there as if he were present.
 This spell cannot scry locations that have been magically warded, and scrying the same location repeatedly is hindered by the resonance created by the spell.